BEEBSDONE/Random-Mail-Generator/README.md

 pip install geckodriver-autoinstaller

-GENERATION AND READER SCRIPT IS USING FIREFOX BY DEFAULT.
+GENERATION AND READER SCRIPTS ARE USING FIREFOX BY DEFAULT.

 IF YOU ARE USING CHROME, DON'T FORGET TO CHANGE ON BOTH SCRIPTS: